AlexsLemonade/scpca-docs/docs/download_files.md

 See the {ref}`SingleCellExperiment experiment metadata <sce_file_contents:singlecellexperiment experiment metadata>` section for more information on metadata columns that can be found in the `SingleCellExperiment` object.
 See the {ref}`AnnData experiment metadata <sce_file_contents:anndata experiment metadata>` section for more information on metadata columns that can be found in the `AnnData` object.

-For projects with bulk RNA-seq data, the `bulk_metadata.tsv` file will be included for project downloads.
+For projects with bulk RNA-seq data, a bulk metadata file (e.g., `SCPCP000000_bulk_metadata.tsv`) will be included for project downloads.
 This file will contain fields equivalent to those found in the `single_cell_metadata.tsv` related to processing the sample, but will not contain patient or disease specific metadata (e.g. `age`, `sex`, `diagnosis`, `subdiagnosis`, `tissue_location`, or `disease_timing`).

 ### Metadata-only downloads